 Another Side of the Equation – The Connection Between our Brain and our Gut

 Have you heard that term your second brain before?
 Contrary to what most know to be our one and only brain located in our head, our gut actually holds what is called the “second brain”.
-“The gut-brain axis (GBA) refers to the close link and constant communication between our ‘two brains’: the one that everyone knows about in our head, and the one that we’ve just recently discovered in our gut,” explains Shawn Talbott, Ph.D., a nutritional biochemist at Amare® .
+“The gut-brain axis (GBA) refers to the close link and constant communication between our ‘two brains’: the one that everyone knows about in our head, and the one that we’ve just recently discovered in our gut,” explains Shawn Talbott, Ph.D. .

 Talbott states that there is a series of complex nerves surrounding our gut called the enteric nervous system, and therefore working to heal the gut will have a profound effect on the central nervous system (CNS) as a whole.

-Anyone that suffers with ADHD knows how challenging life can be.
-But there are options for improvement, and the exceptionally formulated Amare® product line can help to fill some of the gaps.
+Anyone that suffers from ADHD knows how challenging life can be.
+But there are options for improvement and an exceptionally formulated product line that can help to fill some of the gaps.

-Upon aligning myself with Amare®, I have placed much of my focus on those suffering with ADHD to help improve their quality of life.
+I have personally placed much of my focus on those suffering from ADHD to help improve their quality of life.
 I have seen amazing results and am inspired to keep that momentum going.
 If you would like to see how this protocol can help you or a loved one, please reach out to me @ Ronda@RondaArndorfer.com or click here to book a call.

 Voeller, K. (2004) Attention-Deficit Hyperactivity Disorder (ADHD) Journal of Child Neurology.
 19(10):798-814.